theupdateframework/theupdateframework.github.io/faq.md

 **1. How difficult is it to integrate TUF?**

 **2. Has there been a security audit of TUF?**
-  The [Security Audits](https://theupdateframework.github.io/audits.html) page lists a few of the security assessments that have been publicly conducted by others, such as the NCC group.
-Papers on TUF have been reviewed by security experts in academia, and published to security conferences like USENIX ATC, NSDI, and CCS.
+  The [Security Audits](https://theupdateframework.github.io/audits.html) page links to a few of the security audits done by the NCC group.
+A security audit by [Cure53](https://cure53.de/) is anticipated in June 2018.

-**3. Can TUF be used with weaker hardware?**
+**3. Can TUF be used with weaker devices?**
+  At a minimum, a client device must verify the hashes and signatures on metadata.
+If a device isn't powerful enough to perform cryptographic operations or has limited memory, it can delegate verification of hashes and signatures to another device.
+For instance, a weaker device can rely on another device on the network to verify the signatures on top-level metadata.
-  At a minimum, the client must be able to verify hashes and signatures on metadata.
-[Uptane](https://uptane.github.io/), a variant of TUF, is designed to work with the Electronic Control Units found in automobiles.
+  [Uptane](https://uptane.github.io/), a variant of TUF, is designed to work with weaker devices like the Electronic Control Units found in automobiles.

 **4. Can you combine Timestamp and Snapshot?**
   There are a few reasons why the timestamp.json and snapshot.json files are